FlipSoftware/sight-agent/README.md

 # [Key Features]()

-- **[Personalized Schedule]():** Tempowise analyzes your daily routines, work commitments, and personal goals to create a personalized time management plan.
+- **[Personalized Schedule]():** Tempowise analyzes your daily routines (added by you or let the app scan your habits), work commitments, and personal goals to create a personalized time management plan.
 It suggests optimal time windows for different tasks based on your productivity patterns.

 - **[Digital Habits Improvement]():** In today's digital age, maintaining healthy digital habits is crucial.
 Tempowise helps you achieve this by identifying patterns of distraction and focus.
 It generates real-time insights to help you understand when and where your focus is wavering, empowering you to take control of your digital interactions.